River Valley Sports Complex For Sale

 FORT SMITH, Ark.
-(KFTA) — A failed softball complex is for sale in Fort Smith.
+(KNWA) — A failed softball complex is for sale in Fort Smith.

 The city is selling two parts of land in Chaffee Crossing along Taylor Avenue.
 A total of 68 acres is being sold, and that includes the River Valley Sports Complex.